Search

 Provincial Advisor for Aboriginal Infant Development Program (AIDP)

-Dixie Hunt-Scott is a member of the Kwakiutl First Nation.
+Dixie Hunt-Scott is a member of the Kwakiutl First Nation of T̕sax̱is (Fort Rupert), which is located on the northern part of Vancouver Island.
 She has Kwaguʼł, Ma’amtigila, Tlingit, and Scottish ancestral roots.
 Dixie is also married into the Taku River Tlingit First Nation.
+She is the mother of two children and has a Cree/Métis grandson.

 Dixie has a remote office in the Comox Valley where she has the privilege and honour to live and work in the unceded traditional territories of the Pentlatch, E’iksan and K’ómoks First Nations.